Levertion/mcfunction/README.md

 <!-- mc-nbt-paths: TODO: Check if @MrYurihi will allow us to move this into this repository -->
 <!-- minecraft-json-schemas: JSON schemas for the JSON files used by minecraft -->

+-   binary-nbt: A serializer and deserializer for (binary) NBT data
+-   minecraft-nbt-types: Typescript types for (some) Vanilla NBT files

 ### Development

 This repository is developed as a monorepo using [lerna](https://lernajs.io/).